blackjetrock/experimental-computer-for-schools/README.md

 This is a simulation of the machine.
 It can run code written for the original machine.

 <h1>USB</h1>
 Interaction with the simulator is over USB.
 It just requires a Pico.
 You can run a simulator with just a Pico, the PCB isn't necessary.
-If you have a Pico W then you can access over WiFi.
+If you have a Pico W then you can access over WiFi as well.
+A command line interface (CLI) is available on the USB connection, this requires a terminal emulator program such as minicom.
+Using the interface you can:

+* Drive keys as if they came from the keyboard
+* See a representation of the display.
+* Run tests that check the simulation is running as required.
+* Load programs from the document 'A First Course on the School's Computer'
+* Run programs
+* Examine the store
+* Examine the machine state
+* Load and store machine state from and to the SD card

 <h1>PCB</h1>